greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/print_1_1.md

 ---
-title: 'Print Support'
+title: Print Support
-linkTitle: 'Print Support'
+linkTitle: Print Support
 weight: 7
-description: >
+description: |
   Making it easier to print entire sections of documentation.
+date: '2025-06-12'
+aliases:
+- /docs/print_1_1/
+type: docs
 ---

 Individual documentation pages print well from most browsers as the layouts have